BOARD OF DIRECTORS

 After being appointed by Governor Kirk Fordice to the Mississippi State Personnel Board in 1996, Governor Fordice then appointed him to the Mississippi Court of Appeals in 1997.
 While serving as a member of the Court of Appeals, Judge Herring participated in over 1,000 decisions on the merits and personally authored numerous majority opinions, a number of which were published.
 He has also served as a Special Judge on the Mississippi Supreme Court.

 Mr. Herring currently serves as senior partner of Herring, Long and Crews, P.C., of Canton, Mississippi.
 He also serves as attorney for the Mississippi Rural Water Association.
 He served as Chairman of the Mississippi Republican Party for seven (7) years; as a member of the Executive and Rules Committees of the Republican National Committee (“RNC”); and, through an appointment by the Chairman of the RNC he served as “Chairman of the Chairmen” of all State Republican Parties throughout the United States and its territories.
 Mr. Herring was later appointed by President George W. Bush to the Board of Trustees of the Christopher Columbus Fellowship Foundation for a term of six (6) years and served as Vice Chairman of the Foundation Board.
-He is Chairman of the Board of Directors of the Mississippi Center for Public Policy and served as transition chairman for Mississippi’s Governor Phil Bryant at the beginning of his administration in 2012.
+He also served as transition chairman for Mississippi’s Governor Phil Bryant at the beginning of his administration in 2012.